Weekend Best Bets: January 17-19

 Tickets: $15-$25

-Stephen Netta is a dry-humored stand-up comedian who has performed on MTV, Comedy Central and even on a tour for our troops overseas.
-He’s a likable guy that is able to make anyone the butt of his jokes!
+Stephen Netta is a dry-humored, stand-up comedian who has performed on MTV, Comedy Central and even on a tour for our troops overseas.
+He’s a likable guy who is able to make anyone the butt of his jokes!
 The show will also feature Jeff Klein and host Mike Lee.